guilleojeda/secure-new-aws-account/README.md

 # Secure your brand new AWS account

 This repo contains some very basic security configurations that can be applied to a new AWS account that is not a part of an AWS Organization.
-Some of these configurations are FREE, some are not (though they are very cheap and are recommended).
+Some of these configurations are FREE (either they don't cost anything or are completely covered by the AWS Free Tier), some are not (though they are very cheap and are recommended).
 They are separated into different parts, so you can apply just the free ones if that's what you want.

 This is designed for people who don't (yet) know what they're doing and don't want to learn (yet).
 It is divided into six parts: